This page was last updated on 05 May, 2021.

-1. A completed “Customs, Border and Health Entry Form” must be submitted before departure at https://www.knatravelform.kn .
+2. Passengers must complete a “Customs, Border and Health Entry Form” before departure at https://www.knatravelform.kn .

-2. Passengers entering or transiting through St. Kitts and Nevis must have a medical certificate with a negative Coronavirus (COVID-19) RT-PCR test result.
-The test must have been taken at most 72 hours before departure from the first embarkation point.
-The certificate must be in English.
+3. Passengers entering or transiting through St. Kitts and Nevis must have a COVID-19 RT-PCR test taken at most 72 hours before departure from the first embarkation point.
+The test result must be in English.